 Registration plugin, the feature was tightly coupled with OAuth2.
 Kong was the

 only available system of record (SoR) for application credentials and the OAuth

 configuration was done directly within the Application Registration plugin.

-In the Kong Gateway 2.1.x version, authentication was decoupled from the
+In the Kong Enterprise 2.1.x version, authentication was decoupled from the

 Application Registration plugin.
 Support has been added for third-party OAuth2

 providers.
 Developers have the flexibility to choose from either

 Kong or a third-party identity provider (IdP) as the system of record for

 application credentials.
 With third-party (external) OAuth2 support, developers

 In the Kong Enterprise 2.2.1.x version and later, support has been added